Understand

 Get in

-[edit]See Belfast for long-distance travel routes by air or sea.
+See Belfast for long-distance travel routes by air or sea.
 If you're flying in and hiring a car, there are two Belfast airports, and Dublin Airport is almost as convenient as it's north of the city, you turn straight onto the M1 north.
-From Belfast follow M1 west to Dungannon then A29 into Cookstown.
-From the ferry ports at Belfast or Larne it's quicker to join M2 west to Magherafelt then A31.
+From Belfast city follow M1 west to Dungannon then A29 into Cookstown.
+From Belfast or Larne ferry ports it's quicker to join M2 west to Magherafelt then A31.
 From Dublin branch off the motorway at Newry to follow A28 to Armagh then A29 to Dungannon and Cookstown.

-[edit]Bus 209 runs from Belfast Europa station via Lurgan, taking 1 hr 40 min to Cookstown.
-There are five M-F, three on Saturday and two on Sunday.
+Goldliner Bus 209 runs from Belfast Grand Central via Lurgan, taking 90 min to Cookstown.
+There are three M-Sa and two on Sunday.

-It's often more convenient to take the hourly Goldline Bus 273 from Belfast to Dungannon (heading for Omagh, Strabane and Derry).
-From there, Bus 80 runs to Cookstown every hour or two, for a total journey of around two hours.
+It may be more convenient to take the hourly Goldliner Bus 273 from Belfast to Dungannon (heading for Omagh, Strabane and Derry).
+From there, Bus 80 runs to Cookstown every hour or two, for a total journey of two hours.

 Ulsterbus 110 / 210 runs from Antrim via Randalstown, Castledawson, Magherafelt and Moneymore, taking 70 min to Cookstown.
-They're every two hours M-F, with only four on Saturday.
-On Sunday only two buses run, but they start from Belfast Europa station.
+Five run M-F and two on Saturday.

 1 Cookstown bus station is on Molesworth Street a block east of main street.